slusarz/dovecot-documentation/source/developer_manual/design/indexes/index_file_format.rst

  * mdbox map index (``dovecot.map.index*``)

-The mailbox index is optional for some mailbox formats (maildir, mbox), but required required for all high performance mailbox formats (sdbox, mdbox, obox).
+The mailbox index is optional for some mailbox formats (maildir, mbox), but required for all high performance mailbox formats (sdbox, mdbox).

 The index files were implemented to optimize Dovecot, so the file formats attempt to be efficient.
 The index files are often mmap()ed into memory and